 - Endless Game: The game has no ending, but gets more and more difficult until you lose all your lives.

 - Glass Cannon: The enemy cannon can be destroyed by a single shot, but fires devastatingly powerful blasts if it gets the opportunity.
+Specifically, it will fire if there's a c

-- Video Game Lives: you have three, with an extra one awarded for each enemy cannon you destroy.
+- Video-Game Lives: You have three, with an extra one awarded for each enemy cannon you destroy.